wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 edgecmd Configuration System Components id=<componentId> delete
 ```

-**Note:** You can't delete the "Storage" component because it is required for Edge Data Store to operate.
+**Note:** You cannot delete the "Storage" component because it is required for Edge Data Store to operate.

 ## Retrieve existing system configuration